 While voice guidance is enabled by default in Apple Maps on your iPhone, it may sound too low or high and might even interrupt other audio in the vehicle.
 If you've previously disabled voice navigation, the next time you get behind the driver's seat, it's a good idea to check that the settings are how you want since concentrating on the screen too often can be dangerous.

-To tweak the voice settings for Apple Maps, you'll have to open the Settings app.
-From there, select "Maps," then tap on "Driving & Navigation."
+To tweak the voice settings for Apple Maps, you'll first need to open the Settings app and follow the menu below to access the option.

-Once on that page, check out the section under Navigation Voice Volume.
+Once inside "Driving & Navigation," check out the section under Navigation Voice Volume.
 By default, it should be set to "Normal," but if you've turned it off completely before, the "No Voice" option will be checked.
 We recommend checking either "Normal Volume" or "Loud Volume" for clarity but see below to learn more about these options.

 - No Voice: This silences all navigation prompts.